asmundstavdahl/pytexel/README.md

 ## Customizing Glyphs

-Edit `ascii.xcf` in GIMP and export to `ascii.png` to change the appearance of the rendered text art.
+Edit `ascii.xcf` in GIMP and export to `ascii.png` to change the appearance of the rendered text art, or regenerate `ascii.png` programmatically using `ascii-glyphs.py`.